pprds-public/medication-recommendation-optimizer/README.md

-# medication-recommendation-optimizer
+# Medication Recommendation Optimizer - Agentic AI System (WIP)
-AI-driven implementation of the Evaluator-Optimizer Workflow concept. continuous learning/feedback loop for safer, smarter medication picks.
-One AI (“Optimizer”) proposes a drug plan for a patient.
-A second AI (“Evaluator”) immediately checks that plan against rules and knowledge (drug–drug interactions, allergies, guideline hints)
+AI-driven implementation of the Evaluator-Optimizer Workflow concept.
+Continuous learning/feedback loop for safer, smarter medication picks.
+One AI “Optimizer” proposes a drug plan for a patient.
+A second AI “Evaluator” immediately checks that plan against rules and knowledge (drug–drug interactions, allergies, guideline hints, ..).
+The Evaluator scores what’s risky or sub-optimal and feeds that critique back.
+The Optimizer adjusts and tries again.
+This repeats until the plan meets safety and quality thresholds, then it’s published.